ohollmen/DPUT/README.md

 ## DPUT::path_resolve($path, $fname, %opts)

-Look for file (by name $fname) in path by name $path.
+Look for file or path (by name $fname) in path by name $path.
 $path can be passed as array(ref) of paths or as a colon delimited path string.
 Resolution stops normally at the first matching path location, even if later paths would match.
 Option $opts{'all'} forces matching to return all candidates and coerces return value to array(ref).

-$fname can also directory name as
+$fname can also directory name as check is performed by "exists" criteria (instead of more specifically testing for file or dir).

 Examples:

     # Find finding / resolving "my.cnf" from 2 alternative dirs
     my $fname_to_use = DPUT::path_resolve(["/etc/", "/etc/mysql"], "my.cnf");
     # ... is same as (whichever is more convenient)